wearetheframers/frame-core-wip/README.md

 ### Features

+### Sensitivity Adjustment for Noisy Environments

+The `AudioTranscriptionPlugin` now adjusts its sensitivity to be more responsive in noisy environments.
+This ensures that the system can capture intents or transcriptions effectively, even when the background noise level is high.
+The sensitivity increases (lower threshold to activate) with higher noise levels, using a logarithmic scale for smooth adjustment.

+The `AudioTranscriptionPlugin` now uses a logarithmic scale to adjust the sensitivity based on the average background noise level.
+This approach ensures that small changes in noise level have a larger impact on sensitivity, while larger changes have a diminishing effect.
+This is achieved using the `np.log1p` function, which computes the natural logarithm of one plus the input array, providing a smooth transition in sensitivity adjustment.

 - Multi-modal cognitive agents framework capable of processing diverse types of perceptions
 - Supports developing dynamic, emergent behaviors
 - Layered memory understanding entity relationships with Mem0